Visit Value | Winnipeg

 Day 4ish – Wednesday, May 17

 My flight was at 10am in the morning so I packed my bags (most I packed before) and checked out of the hotel.
 I then took the 15 bus to the airport.
 I got to the airport early because I had issues with my check in.
 Long story short when I checked in online the day before everything looked fine.
 I took a screenshot of the boarding pass (always do this and you’ll see why).
-When I went to access my boarding pass the next morning it said my flight had departed (the was hours beforehand) or my reservation wasn’t correct.
+When I went to access my boarding pass the next morning it said my flight had departed (this was hours before the departure) or my reservation wasn’t correct.
 I checked the email confirmation, and I noticed it had confirmed me for the flight to Winnipeg, even though that had departed days before.
 It also gave a different seat number than the one I was in.
 So I went to the airport early to make sure I was checked in and my flight was good.
 It was, but it was a stressful 30 minutes on that bus wondering what the hell happened.

-After security I stood in a massive line at Tim Horton’s not because I’m Canadian, but because I needed a coffee and it was closer to my boarding gate.
+After security I stood in a massive line at Tim Horton’s not because I’m Canadian, but because I needed a coffee and it was close to my boarding gate.
 I got a breakfast sandwich, donut, and coffee.
 Before boarding I decided to gate-check my bag, which was also a hassle because the gate agent didn’t tell me where to pick up my bag.
 She also put me in the line for preboarding, which I guess must be a thing if you gate-check a bag on Flair, but I didn’t really intend to preboard.
 I went for it anyway, but ended up going to the bathroom beforehand to dump my coffee.
 I only took a few sips cause my stomach couldn’t handle it.
 I think on travel days when I need to be at an airport I’m too stressed for my stomach to handle coffee and I should avoid it.

 Unlike my previous flight I didn’t luck out with an empty seat in the row, so I was stuck in the middle.
 The flights only 2 hours so it was fine.
 At Edmonton’s airport my gate-checked bag was waiting for me at the bridge so I picked it up and got a ride home from my mom.